aidasalova/blog/content/about/_index.md

 ---
 title: "About"
-featured_image: "img/about_image.jpg"
+featured_image: "img/background.jpg"
 description: "Aida Salova"
 ---

-Welcome to my blog!
-It is going to cover a variety of topics about business, tech and everything in-between.
+Welcome to my page!
+It is going to cover a variety of topics about management, product, technology and everything in-between.

 I would define myself as learner and doer.